A-safarji/MTA-EDA/write-up-pro1.md

 * To carry out the project and explore the data, Jupyter,Sqllite3 and Python3.
 In addition, Python3 libraries which are: Matplotlib, Seaborn, and Plotly-express for data visualization.
 Numpy, and Panda for data read and write operations.
 * Using Folium and plotly dash for maps visualization.

+## Scope
+* Due to the computational and time constraint as well as the unavailability of complete datasets.
+The MTA Turnstile and MTA maps  will be used.

 ## Communication